hasura/ndc-hub/rfcs/0001-packaging.md

 - The environment variables the connector supports to configure it (`supportedEnvironmentVariables`)
 - The packaging definition, which can be either `PrebuiltDockerImagePackaging` (a connector that does not require a build step), or  `DockerBuildPackaging` (a connector that requires a build step).
   - `PrebuiltDockerImagePackaging` defines the prebuilt `dockerImage` used to run the connector (`dockerImage`)
-  - If `DockerBuildPackaging` is used, a Dockerfile must be in the root directory (and optionally, a `.dockerignore`).
+  - If `DockerBuildPackaging` is used, a Dockerfile must be in the `.hasura` directory (and optionally, a `.dockerignore`).
 It will be used to build the connector.
 A `watchMode` must be specified, to tell the Hasura tooling how to perform watching for this connector (see [Watch Mode section](#watch-mode)).

 #### Watch Mode
 When developing locally using the connector, the user may utilize the connector in a "watch mode" that automatically reloads the connector with new configuration as they change the configuration.